sierraseifert/TE_BENCHMARK_SNAKEMAKE/README.md

 > ```
 * You should also see all 11 output files in the `/output` directory, which you can compare to those housed on this repository.

+### Updates:
+To come: an optional step to perform analyses on individual TE types (ie. LINE/SINE/LTR/etc) will be added in the near future!

 ### References:
 This workflow was built using the Snakemake resources provided by